 Quebec manages its immigration system.
 Its programs include opportunities for individuals to apply for Canadian PR.
 Although you must meet Quebec’s criteria for any of its programs, it’s up to the federal government to approve your application for permanent residence.

-Programs that lead to permanent residence include Quebec experience class, Quebec Investor Program, Quebec Entrepreneur Program, and Quebec Self-Employed Program.
+Programs that lead to permanent residence include the Quebec experience class, Quebec Investor Program, Quebec Entrepreneur Program, Quebec Skilled Worker Program, and Quebec Self-Employed Program.
 These programs have similar requirements with their equivalent federal program, but for a few exceptions.

 If you currently hold a Working Holiday visa, work permit, and some other temporary visas in Quebec, you may be able to switch to Canadian PR by obtaining a Quebec Selection Certificate or Certificat de Selection du Quebec.